-When choosing plants and vegetables to grow in your garden, choose plants that attract farm-friends like bees, ladybugs, toads, native birds and insects.
+When choosing plants and vegetables to grow in your garden, choose plants that attract farm-friends like bees, ladybugs, toads, native birds, and insects.
 It’s also important to choose plants that suit the physical conditions (like shade, sun, etc.) and your climatic growing zone.
-Greentree Eco-friendly Landscaping can help you choose the right plants for your growing zone or you can check out the Alberta Interactive Plant Hardiness Map to discover what zone you live in.
+A landscaping company can help you choose the right plants for your growing zone or you can check out the Alberta Interactive Plant Hardiness Map to discover what zone you live in.

 You can also plant organic fruits and vegetables in your sustainable garden.
 If you are new to gardening, start with fruits and veggies that are easy to grow and maintain like peas, beans, peppers and tomatoes.